 Hostile and harsh environments may preclude the possibility of manual redeployment of new sensor nodes, especially in the areas suffering from widespread damage and unbalanced node deployments.
 Distributed local relocations of currently deployed nodes is one promising solution to this problem.
 By using expected global node density and force-based movement algorithms inspired by the laws of nature, it is possible to address the aforementioned challenge.
 Force-based movement algorithms steer nodes towards their new locations based on the aggregation of exerted virtual forces on the node from their neighborhood.
 Some implicit assumptions about nodesâ global status such as expected global node density are not realistic in dynamic and harsh environments.
 Thus, to conform to the uncertain nature and local interactions of nodes, a combination of radial-angular force fuzzy movement algorithms is suggested.
 The performance of the proposed model in terms of percentage of coverage, uniformity and average movement under three different boundary conditions are evaluated and compared with distributed self-spreading algorithms (DSSA).
 The results show that the simple fuzzy movement algorithm either outperforms or matches DSSA even if nodes don't benefit from expected global node density as in DSSA.

-Mukunthan, A, Cooper, C, Safaei, F, Franklin, DR & Abolhasan, M 2012, 'Studying the Impact of the CORNER Propagation Model on VANET Routing in Urban Environments', Proceedings of the 2012 IEEE Vehicular Technology Conference (VTC Fall), IEEE Vehicular Technology Conference, IEEE, QuÃ©bec City, QC, Canada, pp. 1-5.View/Download from: UTS OPUS or Publisher's site
+Mukunthan, A, Cooper, C, Safaei, F, Franklin, DR & Abolhasan, M 2012, 'Studying the Impact of the CORNER Propagation Model on VANET Routing in Urban Environments', Proceedings of the 2012 IEEE Vehicular Technology Conference (VTC Fall), IEEE Vehicular Technology Conference, IEEE, QuÃ©bec City, QC, Canada, pp. 1-5.View/Download from: Publisher's site

-Odeh, N, Abolhasan, M, Safaei, F & Franklin, DR 2012, 'On the impact of RD link in resource allocation for multi-cell OFDMA cooperative relay networks with partial CSI', 2012 International Symposium on Communications and Information Technologies, ISCIT 2012, International Symposium on Communications and Information Technologies, IEEE, Gold Coast, QLD, pp. 690-695.View/Download from: UTS OPUS or Publisher's site
+Odeh, N, Abolhasan, M, Safaei, F & Franklin, DR 2012, 'On the impact of RD link in resource allocation for multi-cell OFDMA cooperative relay networks with partial CSI', 2012 International Symposium on Communications and Information Technologies, ISCIT 2012, International Symposium on Communications and Information Technologies, IEEE, Gold Coast, QLD, pp. 690-695.View/Download from: Publisher's site

 is paper investigates the impact of the relay-to-destination channel gain on subcarrier allocation for uplink OFDMA based cooperative relay networks using multiple amplify-and- forward (AF) relaying protocols.
 The closed form outage probability is derived for the system under partial channel state information (PCSI) and considering the presence of intercell interference (ICI).
 The results show that the impact of the link between the relay station and the destination is very low when the ICI is high.
 Hence, under this condition, the channel information of this link can be ignored during the resource allocation which significantly reduces the complexity of the resource allocation processes.
 Furthermore, this paper quantifies the level of interference at which the RD link can be ignored.